 Believe it or not, dog urine is not as damaging as many people believe it is.
 Sometimes you may blame the dog for brown or yellow spots in the lawn when in fact it is a grass fungus causing the problem.

-To determine if dog urine is killing the lawn or a grass fungus, simply pull up on the affected grass.
+To determine if dog urine is killing the lawn or if it’s a grass fungus, simply pull up on the affected grass.
 If the grass in the spot comes up easily, it is a fungus.
 If it stays firm, it is dog urine damage.

 Another indicator that it is dog urine killing the lawn is that the spot will be a bright green on the edges while a fungus spot will not.